MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/appsourcecop-as0025-parameterscannotberemovedfromevents.md

 [//]: # (IMPORTANT: END>DO_NOT_EDIT)

+## Remarks

-Events defined in an extension can be referenced from dependent extensions, which can raise them, subscribe subscribe to them, or both.
+Events defined in an extension can be referenced from dependent extensions, which can raise them, subscribe to them, or both.

 The rules [AS0023](appsourcecop-as0023-returntypecannotbemodifiedinpublicapi.md), [AS0024](appsourcecop-as0024-parameterscannotberemovedoraddedinexternalprocedures.md), and [AS0026](appsourcecop-as0026-parametertypesubtypecannotbemodifiedinpublicapi.md) validate against breaking changes in public methods, which includes public events.
 They are then validating the scenarios around events being raised from dependent extensions.

 This rule validates that changes on the parameters of `Business` type and `Integration` type do not break dependent extensions which subscribe to these events.
-As an event subscriber can use the parameters passed by the event and references them bu name, removing parameters, modifying their type, and renaming them can break dependent extensions.
+As an event subscriber can use the parameters passed by the event and references them by name, removing parameters, modifying their type, and renaming them can break dependent extensions.

 > [!NOTE]
 > Dependent extensions can subscribe to these events, even if the events are marked with the `local` or `internal` access modifiers.
 The access modifier only limits the ability to raise the event.

-## Examples of invalid changes:
+## Bad code examples

 In the following examples, the version 1.0 of the extension defines a Business type event whose accessibility is not public.
 This means that this event can be subscribed to from other extensions, but cannot be raised from other extensions.